Digital Nomad Jobs – Social Media Guru

-The non clerical skills you’ll need are/is creativity, no on-one wants a dull social media experience these days.
+The non-clerical skills you’ll need are/is creativity, no-one wants a dull social media experience these days.
 It’s up to you to keep people interested in your company every day.
 You’ll need new, hip, fresh ideas and a way to make yourself memorable and stand out from the crowd.

 Oh, you’ll need to be pretty cosmic with IT as well.
 You should have a look at websites like Hootsuite, Buffer and SproutSocial.
 These are all popular tools designed to make the social media gurus life easier.
 They are not free but they do offer trial periods and handy tips and advice.

 What do I need hardware wise?

 A laptop.
 An internet connection.
 It isn’t that much really.